Mueang Chanthaburi district

 Mueang Chanthaburi (เมืองจันทบุรี, /th/) is the capital district (amphoe mueang) of Chanthaburi province, eastern Thailand.

+History

+The moated town of Phaniet, also called Mueang Kawai, lies in the district.
+In a survey of fifteen moated sites of eastern Thailand by Patcharaporn Ngernkerd and colleagues it is the largest, measuring 2.41 km² within its moat, and the only one of their four central towns whose plan is rectangular rather than rounded at the corners.
+Prasat Phaniet stands inside the moat, and Śiva liṅgas of both Pre-Angkorian and Angkorian style are reported from the town.
+They treat it as an isolated southern centre, its associated material clustering around the town alone, and reject the mountain route westward to Si Mahosot as an early historic road.
+The inscription K. 479 is taken to show Angkorian authority reaching the town in the ninth century.

 Geography

 Neighboring districts are (from the north clockwise) Khao Khitchakut, Makham, Khlung, Laem Sing, and Tha Mai of Chanthaburi Province.

 Administration

 Central administration

 Mueang Chanthaburi is divided into 11 sub-districts (tambons), which are further subdivided into 98 administrative villages (mubans).